MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/conv-nic/cnic-datacenter.md

     VERBOSE: Enabling RDMA on adapters that are not part of this test.
 RDMA was disabled on them prior to sending RDMA traffic.
     VERBOSE: RDMA traffic test SUCCESSFUL: RDMA traffic was sent to 192.168.2.222

-### Test for RDMA traffic from the local to the remote computer
+12. Test for RDMA traffic from the local to the remote computer.

-In this section you can verify that RDMA traffic is sent from the local computer to the remote computer.

-You can use the following example commands to test and view the traffic flow.

     Get-NetAdapter | ft –AutoSize